jiantaoyuNWAFU/FastsRNAdiff/README.md

 ### 3. Step 3: Obtain Total Mapped Reads

 Total mapping reads reflects the total number of reads in the sample that can be successfully aligned to the reference genome.
 This value can be used as a basis for subsequent standardization to correct for differences in the total number of aligned reads between different samples.
 When calculating this indicator, the unique mapping read segment will be fully counted, and each multiple mapping read segment will only be counted once regardless of its genome alignment frequency.
-This value can be automatically calculated through `RegionRepCalc.py`.
+This value can be automatically calculated through `RegionRepCalc.py` module.

 #### Key Note: